pattanayakpratik/PyShare/README.md

 * **PyShare (Windows)** 👉 **[Click here to download PyShare.exe](./PyShare.exe)**

   No installation required.
 Just download and double-click to run 🚀

+  *(Note: you can download from releases page as well as from the directory link)*
 *  >*⚠️ If Windows SmartScreen shows a warning, click* *> **More info → Run anyway**